Zero Project Practices Final Vote 2020 Information Sheet

-This year, we are focussing on the topic of Independent Living and Political Participation; seeking innovative practices and policies for the 2019 Conference and Report.
+This year, we are focusing on the topic of Education; seeking innovative practices and policies for the 2020 Conference and Report.
 For more details on the topic please visit our YouTube video.

 After an initial round of voting from selected partners, we have created a shortlist of 152 Innovative Practices and 21 Innovative Policies.
 It is these practices and policies that will go to the final vote.
 We need to cut this down to just over half, which is where our global network of experts come in.